 Carbon Monoxide (CO) alarms protect residents by giving an early warning when the poisonous gas is detected in the home.
 Installing a CO alarm is a simple DIY task, with most detectors only requiring a couple of screws, while some are free-standing and require no installation.

 Ideally the alarms should be installed next to potential sources of CO in the premises and in sleeping areas.
-The alarms should be at a horizontal distance of between 1 to 3 metres from the potential source and at least 1.5 metres from the ceiling if fitted on a wall.
+Advice from The Gas Safety Charity is, if you are installing the alarm in the same room as the appliance, make sure it is between 1 metre and 3 metres horizontally from the appliance.
 Avoid putting them too close to windows or air vents.